 - The current model, which assumes a 50% adoption rate among eligible nonpublic school students and 2% of eligible public school students, would cost the state roughly $69.7 million in new state spending over three years;

 - Districts are estimated to lose $13.6 million over three years, a projection that includes the bill’s phase-out grants.
-Districts with higher proportions of low- and middle-income students, like Manchester and Littleton, are more likely to lose students and state aid because more of their students would be eligible;
+Districts with higher proportions of low- and middle-income students, like Manchester and Littleton, are more likely to lose students and state aid because more of their students would be eligible; and,

 - Under SB 130, students with disabilities may waive their rights under federal and state disability laws, including the right to an Individualized Education Program (IEP) and the right to a free and appropriate education in the least restrictive environment.